kalvingarcia/ttrpg-handbook/docs/races/elf.md

 ***Speed.*** They have a base walking speed of 30 feet.<br>
 ***Darkvision.*** Accustomed to life twilit forests, elves have superior vision in the dark and dim.<br>
 ***Keen Senses.*** You gain proficiency in your choice of the Insight, Perception, or Survival skill.<br>
-***Fey Ancestry.*** `Inheritable` Elves have advantage on saving throws against being charmed, and magic cannot put them to sleep.
+***Fey Ancestry.*** <span class="md-tag">Inheritable</span> Elves have advantage on saving throws against being charmed, and magic cannot put them to sleep.
 Elves don't need to sleep.
 Instead, they meditate deeply, remaining semiconscious for 4 hours a day.
 This is called a "trance."
 This trance gives the same benefit of 8 hours of rest.<br>
 ***Language.*** You can speak, read, and write Common and Elvish.

 ## Subraces